-Many food bloggers would like to “go pro” and turn their blog into a full-time income.
-It’s possible, but it takes a lot of hard work, dedication, luck, and diversification.
+For many food bloggers, the ultimate dream is to “go pro” and turn their blog into a business that can generate a full-time income.
+It’s possible, but it takes a lot of hard work, dedication, luck, and diversification to make that much money from your food blog.
 That last one, diversification, is a concept that people don’t often think about when they consider creating a full-time income from their blog.

-People often use the phrase “don’t put all your eggs in one basket” when referring to diversification, but that phrase doesn’t really work for what I’m trying to communicate in this post.
-I like this phrase better:
+People often use the phrase “don’t put all your eggs in one basket” when referring to diversification, but that phrase doesn’t really work for what we’re trying to communicate in this post.
+We like this phrase better:

 Fill your empty egg carton.

-Okay, I’ll be the first to admit that it’s not as catchy, but the visual of the egg carton helps to communicate the point that I’m hoping to make, which is this:
+Okay, we’ll be the first to admit that it’s not as catchy, but the visual of the egg carton helps to communicate the point that we’re hoping to make, which is this…

 Let’s use some realistic numbers.
-The median household income for a family in the U.S. is $51,371.
-That number includes income of the householder and all other people 15 years and older in the household.
-That means that this average probably accounts for multiple people.
-That being said, we’re going to use this number as the base income for our “fill-time blogger” experiment.
-I know that it’s not enough for some people to live on (and it’s more than enough for others to live on), but I had to pick a number to use. 🙂
+The most recent studies have shown that the median household income for a family in the U.S. is $70,784.
+We’re going to use this number as the base income for our “full-time blogger” experiment.
+We know that it’s not enough for some people to live on (and it’s more than enough for others to live on), but we had to pick a number to use. 🙂

-If you have just one egg (one source of income), you’d have to create $4,281 from that income source.
-Two eggs would mean $2,140.50.
-In our example, we have 15 different income sources, so 15 eggs comes out to $285.
-For ease of use we’ll $300 as our “per egg” price point.
+If you have just one egg (one source of income), you’d have to create $5,898 from that one income source per month.
+Two eggs would both need to generate $2,949 per month.
+In our example, we have 18 different income sources, so 18 eggs would need to net $328 per month.
+That’s going to be our “per egg” price point.

 1. Display Advertising

-It’s tough to provide an exact traffic number, but I’m confident that you could earn $300 a month on display advertising with 50,000 – 75,00 visitors a month.
+It’s tough to provide an exact traffic number, but we’re confident that you could earn $328 a month on display advertising with 50,000 – 75,000 visitors to your site a month.

 2. Affiliate Marketing

-Blendtec is a blender company that has an affiliate program.
-Their affiliate program pays a 15% commission.
-That means anytime that someone clicks on your affiliate link and purchases a product then you get 15%.
-In order to get to $300 dollars a month we’d need to sell $2,040 worth of Blendtec products.
-That might sound like a lot, but many of Blendtec’s blenders cost $500, which means you’d only need to sell four blenders in a month.
+Let’s use Blendtec (a blender company with an affiliate program) as an example.
+Their affiliate program pays an 8% commission.
+That means anytime that someone clicks on your affiliate link and purchases a product, you get 8% of the purchase price.
+In order to get to $328 dollars a month, you would need to sell $4,100 worth of Blendtec products.
+That might sound like a lot, but many of Blendtec’s blenders cost at least $400, which means clicks on your affiliate links would need to result in 11 blender purchases in a month.

 3. Freelance Writing

 Freelance writing is a great way to bridge the gap between quitting your “regular” job and blogging full-time.
-If you find yourself getting to the point were you’re almost ready to make the switch to blogging full-time, but can’t quite justify it financially, then you can use freelancing as way to quickly bump up your income.
+If you find yourself getting to the point where you’re almost ready to make the switch to blogging full-time but can’t quite justify it financially, then you can use freelancing as a way to quickly bump up your income.

 Just a word of warning with this one: be sure that you don’t spend too much time freelancing if your ultimate goal is to be blogging full-time.
-One of the most important things with building a blog is continuing to add high quality content to your publication (i.e. your blog), not other publications.
-As soon as you can justify it financially you should switch your focus and produce content for your blog full-time.
+One of the most important things with building a blog is continuing to add high-quality content to your publication (i.e. your blog), not other publications.
+As soon as you can justify it financially you should prioritize producing content for your blog full-time.

 4. Recipe Development